 When I wrote my personal statements, I wanted to express with great details who I was as a person.
 What woke me up every day, what motivated my drives, what I wanted to be and who I was.
 If the college administration did not accept me for who I was as a person then so be it.
 When I was deciding what college to go too, I did not have much of an opinion.
 If the weather was not to bad and it was not too far.
 If the college gave a computer engineering degree, it did not matter where I attended and where I received the degree from.
 With that in mind I wanted to do my best to express my personality in my personal statements.
 I wanted to be accepted to a college that would accept me for who I am.
 When I imaged who would read my personal statements, I thought of college recruiter looking for solid well-rounded students for their college.

 Some of the factors that played a role to creating my personal statements were my upper classmen friends.
 Each one of them we going to college and they had gone through the process of the college application.
 They helped proofread and revised my personal statements.
-My friends would say sentences out loud and I would jot down. what they say.
+My friends would say sentences out loud and I would jot down what they say.
 They helped improve my personal statements to the best they could be.
 I wouldn’t be where I am without the help of my friends.
 They have helped prepare me for college.

 The process of when I first read the prompts to when I started writing my personal statements was a long one.
 I first I started by reading all the prompts to see which four I would use.
 Then after each I would think about what I would write.
 After choosing which to use I copied and pasted the prompts into google drive.
 I thought about what I would write for each.
 I brainstormed by making bullet points for each prompt.
 This helped me get the general idea of what I would write about.
 I would think about my strengths, and how I would write it out.
 I thought about who I was as an individual, my achievements and my experiences as a leader.